b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 &nbsp;

 ### Jehovah in the Old Testament
 > *Why then is Jehovah missing from our Bible translations?
-The answer can be found in the way His name has been treated by Jews since the days of Malachi and Zechariah.
-Jehovah is the name of God, and devout Jews, out of reverence for Him, never say His name.
-Instead they substitute Adonai, a Hebrew title meaning “Lord.”
+The answer can be found in the way His name has been treated by Jews since the days of Malachi and Zechariah. ==Jehovah is the name of God, and devout Jews, out of reverence for Him, never say His name.== Instead ==they substitute Adonai,== a Hebrew title meaning “Lord.”
 So whenever they speak of Him or read aloud His name from scripture, they substitute Adonai (Lord).*

 — [LORD = Jehovah](https://www.churchofjesuschrist.org/study/ensign/2002/06/lord-equals-jehovah?lang=eng), Ensign, June 2002